pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 In addition, kubelet must remove a Pod from ResourceClaim.ReservedFor before deleting the Pod.
 If this was the last Pod on the node that uses the specific resource instance, then NodeUnprepareResource (see below) must have been called successfully.
-This ensures that network-attached resource are available again for other Pods, including those that might get scheduled to other nodes.
+This ensures that a network-attached resource is available again for other Pods, including those that might get scheduled to other nodes.
 It also signals that it is safe to deallocate and delete the ResourceClaim.